weixiaovision/Python/readme.txt

-t is a version control system.
+Git is a version control system.
 Git is a free software.
 add oneline.
 add twoline.